George Floyd protests in Washington, D.C.: Vandalism

 The Lincoln Memorial, the World War II Memorial, and the statue of General Casimir Pulaski were vandalized during the protests in Washington, D.C.

 Unknown individuals vandalized the statue of Mahatma Gandhi, the leader of the Indian independence movement.
 The incident prompted the Indian Embassy to register a complaint with law enforcement agencies.
 Taranjit Singh Sandhu, the Indian Ambassador to the United States called the vandalism "a crime against humanity".
 U.S. President Donald Trump called the defacement of Mahatma Gandhi's statue in D.C. a "disgrace".

 Blackout hoax

 The #dcblackout hoax was an internet hoax shared by millions or tens of millions during the 2020 George Floyd protests.
 NPR described the hoax as "well funded and well organized".
 The hoax described a US government shutdown of all civil communication channels in the District of Columbia and in some cases was accompanied by images of a burning Washington Monument.
 A disinformation expert at Clemson University hesitated to attribute the campaign to a specific actor but said it was "a classic Russian move".
 BBC reported "Some of the most shared posts were sent by users who were not based in Washington DC or even in the US."
 Twitter suspended hundreds of accounts spreading the hashtag.

+2025 FBI firings

+In 2020, FBI agents were photographed kneeling in Washington D.C. in response to a request by protestors.
+After being reassigned in June 2025, sources told the Associated Press that around 20 were fired in September 2025.